 OVERVIEW OF SYSTEMS-BASED PRACTICE — 2026 UPDATE

-The Framework for Analysis examines the healthcare delivery system through six perspectives: (1) Patients and Families, whose needs and social determinants of health drive population management strategies; (2) Providers, an all-inclusive term encompassing physicians, advanced practice providers (APPs), hospitals, and other care team members; (3) Payors, including governmental programs such as Medicare and Medicaid; (4) Health Plans, such as Accountable Care Organizations (ACOs), Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Managed Care Organizations (MCOs); (5) Employers and Purchasers of healthcare benefits; and (6) Laws, Regulations, and Public Policies encompassing all of the above perspectives.
+The Framework for Analysis examines the healthcare delivery system through five perspectives: (1) Patients and Families, whose needs and social determinants of health drive population management strategies; (2) Providers, an all-inclusive term encompassing physicians, advanced practice providers (APPs), hospitals, and other care team members; (3) Payors, including Employers and Purchasers of healthcare benefits as well as governmental programs such as Medicare and Medicaid; (4) Health Plans, such as Accountable Care Organizations (ACOs), Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Managed Care Organizations (MCOs); and (5) Laws, Regulations, and Public Policies encompassing all of the above perspectives.

-Synthesize: Population Health Management, including social determinants of health (SDOH); Interprofessional and advanced practice provider (APP) teams; Communication and care coordination across settings; Quality Improvement (QI); Health Information Technology (HIT), including AI-enabled Electronic Health Records — by July 2026, EHR vendors must provide real-time patient data access and disclose where AI is embedded and how it functions; Health Equity and addressing disparities; Risk stratification; Value-based care; Capitation; and Fee-for-Service.
+Synthesize: Population Health Management, including social determinants of health (SDOH); Interprofessional teams, including advanced practice providers (APPs); Communication and care coordination across settings; Quality Improvement (QI); Health Information Technology (HIT), including AI-enabled Electronic Health Records (EHR); Health Equity and addressing disparities; Risk stratification; Value-based care; Capitation; and Fee-for-Service.

-Describe how systems-based practice is reshaping care delivery — from the continued growth of ambulatory and preventive care models, to the expanding role of augmented intelligence and AI in clinical decision-making, to the policy shift toward cost containment and operational efficiency that defines the current environment.
+Describe how systems-based practice is reshaping care delivery — from the continued growth of ambulatory and preventive care models, to the expanding role of AI, including augmented intelligence, in clinical decision-making, to the policy shift toward cost containment and operational efficiency that defines the current environment.
 Understand how Laws and Public Policies shape the system in which you practice.

 Know what these key terms mean and how they impact your practice: